The Base (neo-Nazi group): Rinaldo Nazzaro

 Rinaldo Nazzaro uses the pseudonyms Norman Spear and Roman Wolf.
-Nazzaro used to work for the Federal Bureau of Investigation (FBI) as an analyst and he also used to work as a contractor for The Pentagon, and he also claims to have served in Iraq and Afghanistan.
+Nazzaro used to work for the FBI as an analyst and he also used to work as a contractor for the Pentagon, and he also claims to have served in Iraq and Afghanistan.
 Nazzaro owned a security contracting firm, Omega Solutions International LLC.
 He is a white supremacist and a supporter of the Northwest Territorial Imperative, which proposes the creation of "a separatist ethnostate in the Pacific north-west".

-With his wife, Nazzaro resides in Saint Petersburg, Russia, according to BBC News; an apartment in the city was purchased in his wife's name in July 2018, the same month in which The Base was founded.
+Nazzaro resides with his wife in Saint Petersburg, Russia, according to BBC News; an apartment in the city was purchased in his wife's name in July 2018, the same month in which The Base was founded.
 A video posted online in May 2019 shows Nazzaro, apparently in Russia, wearing a t-shirt with an image of President Vladimir Putin and the words "Russia, absolute power".
 The BBC also reported that in 2019, Nazzaro was listed as a guest at a Russian government security exhibition in Moscow.
-Some members of The Base suspected that Nazzaro was connected to Russian intelligence, which Nazzaro denies.
 In November 2020, a feature-length interview with Nazzaro was broadcast on Russian state television.
+Some members of The Base suspected that Nazzaro is connected to Russian intelligence, which Nazzaro denies.

+In February 2025, following President Donald Trump's appointment of Kash Patel as the new Director of the FBI, The Guardian reported that The Base was ramping up recruitment in the US.
+Shortly after, fresh allegations surfaced that Nazzaro is a Russian spy.

+Justen Michael Watkins

+Justen Michael Watkins was the leader of The Base from 2020 until 2021 when Rinaldo Nazzaro retook leadership of the group and reconfigured it in April 2021 to "protect it from infiltrators".
+In October 2020, he was charged in connection to an incident in December 2019 in which he encouraged (via messages) other members of The Base to target a family's home.
+It was later discovered that he and two other members had entered two abandoned properties formerly operated by the Michigan Department of Corrections in Caro to host firearm drills.
+Regarding the activity in MDoC property, Justen Michael Watkins was charged with: